 “You’ve got a domestic science degree from UW, haven’t you?” replied Jimmy.
 “Besides, you cook pretty good!”

 Today, the restaurant stands out along a busy stretch of road in this popular resort community, no longer a cabin but a masterpiece of Prairie-style architecture, designed by Frank Lloyd Wright protégé James Dresser.
 The restaurant interior is equally stunning, with intimate spaces opening up to cathedral-like dining areas.
-Paintings by Mary Alice Wimmer, Aunt to Amy, bring warmth to the space, as do the beloved black-and-white photos of the Del-Bar of days gone by.
+Paintings by Mary Alice Wimmer, Jim’s daughter-in-law, bring warmth to the space, as do the beloved black-and-white photos of The Del-Bar of days gone by.

-Among the most loyal of diners are locals, ready ambassadors for visitors asking for a recommendation for an anniversary or birthday dinner.
-And then there are those who drive distances to eat at Jimmy’s Del-Bar, as many still fondly refer to it, with the restaurant the destination of their trip.
+Some of the most loyal diners are locals, who are also happy to recommend The Del-Bar to anyone asking about a great place for an anniversary or birthday dinner.
+And then there are those who drive distances to eat at Jimmy’s Del-Bar, as many still fondly refer to it, with the restaurant the singular reason for their trip.

 Also loyal – the employees.
 Many have been with the Del-Bar for 20, 30 even going on 40 years.

-This is a place where you don’t rush through a meal, after all, that’s what the Wisconsin supper club experience was always intended to be.
+This is a place where you don’t rush through a meal.
+After all, that’s what the Wisconsin supper club experience was always intended to be.
 That holds true whether it’s a special meal the last night of a vacation or an impromptu happy hour gathering just because.
-Guests start at the bar with a brandy old fashioned and nibble on Wisconsin cheeses.
+Guests start at the bar with a brandy old fashioned cocktail and nibble on Wisconsin cheeses.
 Once seated at tables covered with crisp linens and glowing votives, wait staff serve baskets of freshly baked rolls, spinach salad, potato dishes and entrées.
 The prime aged steaks are the standout on the menu, with the pan-fried walleye a close second.
 A Wine Spectator-worthy wine list provides ample choices for perfect pairings.
-Desserts are decadent, ice cream drinks delicious, beyond resistance really.
+Desserts are decadent and boozy ice cream drinks creamy and delicious.

-While flattering comparisons to steakhouses in Chicago and New York are regularly made by visitors, Amy Wimmer still cherishes this restaurant, her family restaurant, as one-of-a-kind.
+While visitors regularly make flattering comparisons of The Del-Bar to steakhouses in Chicago and New York, the sisters still cherish this restaurant, their family restaurant, as one-of-a-kind.

 “I’ve traveled all over the world and had the opportunity to dine at many fine restaurants and, while they were good, they were not ‘Del-Bar good,’” said Amy, praising her father for perfecting the Wisconsin supper club experience.
-“That’s why, after 20 years away, I’m here to carry on the Del-Bar tradition.
-How could I not?”
+Anne, added, “That’s why, after 20 years away, we’re here to carry on the Del-Bar tradition.
+How could we not?”